Texas Rental Agreement

 • Texas Association of Realtors Residential Lease – The Texas Association of Realtors provides this form, for use by members only, for leasing residential property.
 The form cites Texas state law citations and details automatic lease renewals, repair procedures, and tenant obligations.

-• Texas Real Estate Commission Seller’s Temporary Residential Lease – This template is only for use by licensees of the Texas Real Estate Commision (TREC), for a property seller to occupy the property after a sale closing, for no more than 90 days.
-Unlike most rental agreements, this contract calculates rent payments by day, rather than monthly.
+• Texas Real Estate Commission Seller’s Temporary Residential Lease – This template is only for use by licensees of the Texas Real Estate Commission (TREC), for a property seller to occupy the property after a sale closing, for no more than 90 days.
+Unlike most rental agreements, this contract calculates rent payments day by day, rather than monthly.

 Texas Required Lease Disclosures